dulcisflos/dulcisflos.github.io/index.md

 ---

-My name is Hwasoon Kim and I am expecting to finish my Ph.D. in Biostatistics at the University of Alabama at Birmingham (UAB) in the spring of 2015.
+My name is Hwasoon Kim and I am expecting to finish my Ph.D. in Biostatistics at the University of Alabama at Birmingham (UAB) in the summer of 2015.
 My main research interest is adaptive designs in non-inferiority clinical trials particularly with survival data and developing a web-based sample size calculator for non-inferiority studies.
 I am actively looking for a position to